DBAfox/Phase_1_project/README.md

-We were provided the Avaition_data.csv dataset by our project manager and upon inital exploration, The team realized the data had come from the NTSB and most definnitions were provided on their website.
+We were provided the Avaition_data.csv dataset by our project manager and upon inital exploration, The team realized the data had come from the NTSB and most definitions were provided on their website.
 We also learned that the data was incomplete for years prior to 1993 so that was filtered immediatley.
 However out data is limited by several other factors.
 There is little to no data on international flights and we dont have any data on successful flights.